Sociology & Anthropology (SOAN)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-SOAN 280 FAMILIES IN COMPARATIVE PERSPECTIVE (ALSO LISTED AS GENS 280) (4 credits)
+SOAN 280 UNDERSTANDING FAMILIES (4 credits)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)